DelNov/T-Flows/readme.md

 T-Flows resides on [GitHub](www.github.com) platform, and its development is controled by git commands.
 Although you can download T-Flows from GitHub as a tarball and use it locally from there on, the connection to GitHub repository gives you the possibility to _pull_ updates, report issues, _track_ your own developments, and even share with them rest of community by pushing your changes.

+# User requirements <a name="user_req"></a>

+There is no point in denying that successful use of a software package depends on the quality, robustness and intitivity of the software itself, but also on the level of user's experience.
+This is even more true for open source software, particularly open source scientific software such as T-Flows.
+So, in this section we list some background knowledge required from you in order to successfuly use T-Flows.

+## Minimum user requirements <a name="user_req_min"></a>

+The bare minimum you need to get T-Flows running is:

+- you can use a web browser and download a tarball from GitHub
+- you can find your way through your operating system from a terminal, you are able to create directories, change them, find downloaded files and unpack them if they are compressed
+- you know that your operating system has make command, Fortran and C compiler, and if not, you know who to ask to install them for you.

+If you are not on this level, T-Flows is not for you and you are just wasting your time with it.

+## Highly desirable user requirements <a name="user_req_des"></a>

+Just like in software requirements section, the minimum will only get you so far.
+In order to take a better advantage of T-Flows, your background knowledge also entails:

+- the operating system on which you prudently manouver happens to be a Linux
+- you understanding that using a keyboard and a terminal is much faster than using a mouse and windows
+- you understand how make command works, how is the makefile organized, and that you can pass options to makefile
+- you are able to install missing software on the hardware you want to run T-Flows on
+- you have a basic understanding of one of the high-level computing languages such as C/C++, Fortran 2003+, Python, Julia or alike
+- you have basic understanding of fluid mechanics
+- you know the essence of finite volume method and how conservation equations are solved
+- you know that turbulence modelling is an important issue and you've heard about approaches such as RANS and LES
+- you know that there are many approaches to simulate multiphase flows and that VOF simulates interfaces between phases, whereas Lagrangian particle tracking is used to track individual particles in the carrier fluid.

 # Obtaining the code <a name="obtaining"></a>